vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

 The concentrated liquidity market maker consists of two liquidity curves of prices joined at a given `base price`, an `upper` consisting of the prices above this price point and a `lower` for prices below it.
 At prices below the `base price` the market maker will be in a long position, and at prices above this `base price` the market maker will be in a short position.
 This is configured through a number of parameters:

 - **Base Price**: The base price is the central price for the market maker.
 When trading at this level the market maker will have a position of `0`.
 Volumes for prices above this level will be taken from the `upper` curve and volumes for prices below will be taken from the `lower` curve.
+This price can be either user supplied or set (and maintained with an oracle).
+Please see [oracle-driven base price](#oracle-driven-base-price) section for more detail on the later case.
 - **Upper Price**: The maximum price bound for market making.
 Prices between the `base price` and this price will have volume placed, with no orders above this price.
 This is optional and if not supplied no volume will be placed above `base price`.
 At these prices the market maker will always be short
 - **Lower Price**: The minimum price bound for market making.
 Prices between the `base price` and this will have volume placed, with no orders below this price.
 This is optional and if not supplied no volume will be placed below `base price`.
 At these prices the market maker will always be long
 - **Commitment**: This is the initial volume of funds to transfer into the sub account for use in market making.
 If this amount is not currently available in the main account's general account the transaction will fail.